Jan Davidsz. de Heem: Collections

 Of the one hundred or more of his pictures seen in European galleries, only 18 are dated.
 An early work shows a chased tankard with a bottle, a silver cup and a lemon on a marble table, dated 1640, in the Rijksmuseum in Amsterdam.
 A similar work of 1645, with the addition of fruit, flowers and a distant landscape, is at Longford Castle.
 A chalice in a wreath, with a radiant bouquet among wheat sheaves, grapes and flowers, is a masterpiece of 1648 in the Belvedere of Vienna.
 A wreath around a life-sized Madonna, dated 1650, in the museum of Berlin, shows that de Heem could paint brightly and harmoniously on a large scale.
 The Prado Museum owns a Table dated around 1651 and the Thyssen-Bornemisza Museum houses Flowers in a glass Vase with Fruit circa 1665.

 In the Alte Pinakothek in Munich is a celebrated work of 1653 in which creepers mingle beautifully with gourds, blackberries, orange, myrtle and peach, and further enlivened with butterflies, moths and beetles.
 A landscape with a blooming rose tree, a jug of strawberries, a selection of fruit, and a marble bust of Pan, dated 1655, is in the Hermitage in St Petersburg.
 Some of his works are kept at the Royal Museums of Fine Arts of Belgium in Brussels.
 A 1645 still life of a feast of fruit and lobster is in the gallery at the Allen Memorial Art Museum in Oberlin, Ohio.
 A simple still life of pewter goblets can be seen in the Barber Institute in Birmingham UK.

 Family

-A number of de Heems, of whom Jan Davidsz. was the most distinguished, painted works in similar styles, that are often hard to distinguish.
+This family of painters started with the unknown father of David de Heem the Elder (1570–1631) A number of de Heems, of whom Jan Davidsz. was the most distinguished, painted works in similar styles, that are often hard to distinguish.
 These include a brother, two sons, of whom Cornelis became particularly successful, and at least one grandson by each son.

-This family of painters started with the unknown father of David de Heem the Elder (1570–1631) and an unknown brother.
-This anonymous brother had a son, Jan or Johannes de Heem (c.
-1603 - † probably after 1659), a painter of still lifes, flowers and fruits.

-David de Heem the Elder had two sons, also painters: Jan Davidsz. de Heem (1606- † before 26 April 1684) and David Davidsz. de Heem (1610 - † after 1669).

-Jan Davidsz. de Heem had three sons, all painters; from a first marriage: David Janszoon de Heem (29 November 1628 - † ?), Cornelis de Heem (1631–1695) and from a second marriage Jan de Heem (1650 - † ?).

-Cornelis de Heem had one son who was a painter: David Corneliszoon de Heem (1663–1718).